YottaDB/YDBDoc/ProgGuide/utility.rst

 The internationalization utilities are:

 %GBLDEF: Manipulates the collation sequence assigned to a global.
-For more information and usage examples, refer to “Using the %GBLDEF Utility”.
+For more information and usage examples, refer to `“Using the %GBLDEF Utility” <https://docs.yottadb.com/ProgrammersGuide/internatn.html#using-the-gbldef-utility>`_.

 %LCLCOL: Manipulates the collation sequence assigned to local variables in an active process.
-For more information and usage examples, refer to “Establishing A Local Collation Sequence”.
+For more information and usage examples, refer to `“Establishing A Local Collation Sequence” <https://docs.yottadb.com/ProgrammersGuide/internatn.html#establishing-a-local-collation-sequence>`_.

 %PATCODE: Loads pattern definition files for use within an active database.

-These utilities are an integral part of the YottaDB/GT.M functionality that permits you to customize your applications for use with other languages.
-For a description of these utilities, refer to Chapter 12: “Internationalization”.
+These utilities are an integral part of the YottaDB functionality that permits you to customize your applications for use with other languages.
+For a description of these utilities, refer to `Chapter 12: “Internationalization” <https://docs.yottadb.com/ProgrammersGuide/internatn.html>`_.

 ----------------------------
 System Management Utilities